VATSIM-UK/uk-controller-pack/Contributing.md

 We welcome pull requests with fixes and improvements to the Controller Pack.
 The features we really would like public support on are marked with "up-for-grabs" but other improvements are also welcome - please ensure you read over the pull work-flow below.

-If you wish to add a new feature or you spot a bug that you wish to fix, please open an issue for it first on the UK Sector File issue tracker.
+If you wish to add a new feature or you spot a bug that you wish to fix, please open an issue for it first on the UK Controller Pack issue tracker.

 The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from all contributors:
 - Fork the project into your personal space on GitHub.com.